yurkiv/if-outages-ics/README.md

 # IF Outages ICS

-Auto-generated schedule of power outages for Ivano-Frankivsk region with data from [BE Svitlo](https://be-svitlo.oe.if.ua).
+Auto-generated schedule of power outages for Ivano-Frankivsk region with data from [svitlo.oe.if.ua](https://svitlo.oe.if.ua/).

 ## Overview